soerenmetje/stripe-escape-input/Readme.md

 ```

 A user input that is directly used in a Stripe search query is vulnerable to injections.
-This can be exploited to gain access to all Stripe objects.
+This can be exploited to gain access to all records.
 The principle is basically the same as in SQL injections.

 ## Solution